DanielWhite94/usok/Readme.md

 ![Screenshot of usok Game](https://raw.githubusercontent.com/DanielWhite94/usok/master/screenshots/usok4.png)

-### Bugs

-Currently on startup, after loading a level, the screen is blank and requires pressing an arrow key to initiate a movement, and thus a redraw.

 ### Compiling and Using

 To build use the included `Makefile`.
 To run pass a standard level file via stdin - e.g. `cat level | ./usok` - and then use the arrow keys to move.